reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 Where $j$ iterates over the loans.

+### Loan Impairment Vs Default

+The protocol makes a distinction between loan impairment and default.

+The difference between this 2 events is that the impairment is a proactive measure of the protocol to recover its funds before the maturity time.
+The default occurs when the $outstandingPrincipal$ from a loan is not totally paid back when the loan ends.

+On impairment the foreseen loss is called "unrealized losses" or $unrealizedLosses$ in the formulas.

+This $unrealizedLosses$ is actually the amount that has not yet been paid back by the borrower, or the $outstandingPrincipal$ for this particular loan.

+The protocol has cover mechanisms and it may at least partially recover the funds before the maturity.
+Waiting is encouraged by the protocol and will always lower the actual loss if any.

 ### Difference Between Withdraw and Deposit

-The exchange rate is enforced on both the `deposit` and `withdraw` functions and equal to the ratio in the pool:
+The exchange rate is enforced on both the `deposit` and `withdraw` functions and equal to the overall ratio in the pool:

 $$\alpha = \alpha_i = \frac{A_i}{S_i}$$

+As [explained in the docs][maple-docs-exchange-rate], there is a subtle difference between the rate on deposit and withdraw.
-The rate differs for deposit and withdraw: the latter takes into account the temporary losses (called "unrealized losses" in the docs).
+The latter takes into account the temporary losses explained in the previous section.

 $$\begin{align}
 exchangeRate = \frac{totalAssets-unrealizedLosses}{totalSupply}